Beirut–Rafic Hariri International Airport: Fixed-base operators

 The airport is home to four fixed-base operators (FBOs) for private aircraft.

 MEAG recently launched its own FBO services with the opening of the new General Aviation Terminal called the Cedar Jet Centre, now regarded as the airport's top FBO.
 Another leading FBO is Aircraft Support & Services, which specialises in fixed-base operator services for private and executive aircraft.
 In addition, they operate two executive jets that can be chartered to various places.
 JR Executive operates a fleet of small propeller aircraft that can be chartered or leased.
 They also have a flight school, and conduct maintenance on light aircraft while offering fixed-base operator services.
 Cirrus Middle East, a member of the German Cirrus Group, partnered up with Universal Weather and Aviation to create a fixed-base operator and VIP charter service, which was launched on 15 October 2012.
 The company will initially be called Universal/Cirrus Middle East, but will eventually become Universal Aviation Beirut.
 They aim to become one of the top FBOs in the Middle East and will cater aircraft as large as Boeing 747s.

 LAT offers limited fixed-base operator services for private and executive aircraft.
 Executive Aircraft Services offers aircraft charter services, ground handling services, aircraft management, and aircraft acquisition and sales.

 Aircraft maintenance providers

 The airport is the home base of MidEast Aircraft Services Company (MASCO), an aircraft maintenance provider that specialises in Airbus maintenance, particularly the A320 and A330 series.
 It is a wholly owned subsidiary of the national carrier, MEA.
-MASCO has JAR 145 approval and as a result can maintain any aircraft registered in Europe.
+MASCO has EASA 145 approval and as a result can maintain any aircraft registered in Europe.